USEPA/CIP-service/README.md

 1. in the engine directory, type **docker-compose -p engine build**.
 This will download and configure the engine containers.
 It may take a while.

-2. next type **docker-compose - p engine up --detach**.
+2. next type **docker-compose -p engine up --detach**.
 This will spin up the engine containers.
 Note the cip_pr container will spin up fast and throw errors while it waits for the cip_pg database to come up.
 These errors can be ignored.

 3. next type **docker ps** to make sure the engine containers are up and running as expected.
 You should see cip_pg and cip_pr containers running.